vishwas-devops/hiive/observability/README.md

 - Load balancer 5xx errors
 - Network errors

-### 3. Kubernetes / EKS Monitoring
+### 3. EKS Monitoring

-The Datadog Agent would run inside EKS as a DaemonSet using the Datadog Helm chart.
+The Datadog Agent would run inside EKS as a DaemonSet or sidecar containers using the Datadog Helm chart (we should use it in multi environment setup).

 It would monitor:

 - Pod restarts
 - CrashLoopBackOff
 - Pending pods
-- Deployment availability
+- Resource limits
-- Node memory pressure
-- Node CPU pressure
-- Container resource usage

 ### 4. Logs and Traces

 Application logs, Kubernetes logs, and infrastructure logs would be shipped to Datadog.

-Logs would be correlated with APM traces so that engineers can move from an alert to the exact failing request, log line, pod, or database call.
+Log monitoring which is heart of any troubleshooting when an SRE got stuck, audit logs, or finding root cause for an issue.

 ## SLA and SLO Strategy

-I would define SLOs for the most customer-impacting services.
+I would define SLOs for the most critical and revenue impacting services.

 Example SLOs: